6400 W Del Rio St, Chandler, AZ 85226

 One of my major concerns for VUU is that we have to pay our expenses while weathering challenges created by wide-ranging ages and interests among us—not to mention a pandemic that fundamentally changed VUU, its people, and yes, even me.
 Those of us who are elders, need to mentor the youth, younger generations, and up-and-coming new leaders who are finding VUU attractive.
 We need to accept change, honor new energy, and explore new ways of doing and being.
 Newer participants need to honor VUU traditions, and long-timers need to acknowledge that some traditions no longer fit.
 When long-held VUU customs rub against current VUU needs, it is important that everyone work together to foster new traditions and the growth and change they can bring.
 Otherwise entropy will prevail and VUU will lose relevance and shrink!
 I refuse to watch.

-Tom Briggs, Secretary
+Tom Briggs, Board Member

 I joined VUU, together with my wife Margareta, in 2007.
 My major activities since joining include membership in the original Green Sanctuary Team, during the period when we successfully applied to the UUA for official Green Sanctuary status, as well as establishing the VUU Garden and our Sustainability program.
 From 2016 until 2020 I was a member (and eventually Chairperson) of the VUU Leadership Development Committee when we worked hard to provide exciting and interesting leadership training and development opportunities for everyone in the VUU Community.